 Electric scooters and bikes in your community: what you need to know to keep your community safe

 You're in the right place if you have questions about e-scooters and e-bikes but don’t know where to start.
-Keep reading to learn 3 safety concerns and what you can do to address them.

 What are e-bikes and e-scooters?